What Is Lemon Law and Why Should Every Car Owner Know It

 How Lemon Laws Vary by State

-There’s no universal lemon law, but rather variations from state to state, thus impacting what protections consumers receive.
+There’s no universal lemon law, but rather variations from state to state that impact what protections consumers receive.
 Knowing these differences is necessary for anyone buying or leasing a car.

 For instance: